I am with you always, even to the end of the age. – Jesus

 When they got home from the wilderness, I was getting ready for them when I heard them drive up and come in the front door.
 Caleb came into the bathroom where I was curling my hair and said, “Mom, I need to tell you something.”

 “Okay,” I said.
 Continuing to curl my hair.

 “Mom put the curling iron down and look at me,” Caleb insisted.

 I put the iron down and turned to him.

 “Mom, I just wanted to say thank you for forgiving Dad and saving our family.”

 I felt the presence of God in that moment.
 God was with me.

 Our life from that point was never the same.
 God gave me a husband and a relationship like we never had in the 20 years prior.
+And on December 29, 2021, we celebrated our fortieth wedding anniversary in New York City.
 My oldest son married the girl he met in that little church in Sumner when he was just 14, and now we have four beautiful grandchildren.
-And now Caleb and Mindy have a baby on the way.
-God gave me a wonderful job at Cascade Christian School where all three of our sons were able to attend.
-He gave us loving and supportive friends and provided for us for 7 years.
+And now Caleb and Mindy have a little girl named Cora Lee who is our little bundle of joy.

 Throughout our journey, I have learned that God is a God of restoration, faithfulness, and grace.
 He doesn’t promise us it will be easy, as many of you well know, but he promises never to leave us and that if we will trust him, he will give us what we could never imagine.